Skip to main content

 • Use a secure connection and a trusted device.

-• Go to the correct GOV.UK route yourself instead of relying on unexpected links.
+• Open GOV.UK yourself instead of relying on unexpected links.

 What the online process usually involves